LorenzoAuditore/quest-shortcuts/README.md

 **It is imperative that you download and run the Pre-Installer Shortcut First.**

 1. Start by downloading The "Pre-installer" Shortcut.
-It creates all the Dependecies required to run the other shortcuts.
+It creates all the Dependencies required to run the other shortcuts.

 2. Run the Shortcut.
 Allow it to access your Documents folder.